scholacantorum/public-site-framework/doc/ORDERS.md

 A few caveats:

-* Keep the sheet sorted by order number.
-The automation relies on that.
+* Don't change the column layout.
+Adding new columns to the right is fine.
+  Resizing and hiding columns is fine.
+But don't remove any of the existing columns and don't add any new ones in between the existing columns.
 * Don't make any changes to data entered by the automation.
 They may get overwritten the next time the automation runs.
 (You can freely change the "Office Notes" column or the columns to the right of that; they won't get overwritten.)
-* Don't add new rows with order numbers that look like online order numbers.
-If an actual online order came through with the same number, your data could be overwritten.
-Best bet is to use order "numbers" that start with a letter, so there's no possibility of collision.
+* Don't add new rows with anything that looks like a Stripe order ID (e.g.
+  `or_DWiZzcQvBFsqPp`) in the "ProcessorOrderNumber" column.
+It might get overwritten.

 ### Processing Refunds